Discrete time crystal order in spin chains enabled by Floquet flat bands: Summary and Outlook

-To further enhance the robustness of the DTC phase against spin rotational errors, we explored a modified flat-band protocol that incorporates an additional spin-spin interaction term.
+To further enhance the robustness of the DTC phase against spin rotational errors, we explored a modified flat band protocol that incorporates an additional spin-spin interaction term which introduces an energy gap in the pure flat-band and subsequently suppresses the accumulation of phase errors from spin rotations.
 This modification significantly improves the stability of the DTC phase, particularly in regimes characterized by strong interactions and high-frequency driving, as well as in regimes with weak interactions and low-frequency driving.
-These findings suggest that the flat-band protocol can be engineered to mitigate the effects of spin-rotation errors, thereby enhancing the robustness of the DTC phase under realistic conditions.
+As an alternative stabilization strategy, we investigate a hybrid mixed protocol that interleaves the flat-band and DMBL drives.
+The resulting DTC exhibits a moderate enhancement of stability relative to the pure flat-band protocol.
+These results demonstrate that the flat-band protocol can be engineered to mitigate the effects of spin-rotation errors, thus improving the robustness of the DTC phase under realistic conditions.

-\emph{Outlook:} The proposed flat-band-induced DTC framework paves the way for exploring non-equilibrium phases in clean spin systems.
+\emph{Outlook.} The proposed flat-band-induced DTC framework paves the way for exploring nonequilibrium phases in clean spin systems.
 Its reliance on engineered drive sequences, rather than disorder, makes it particularly suitable for implementation on Noisy Intermediate-Scale quantum devices (NISQ)~\cite{Preskill_2018}.
 Experimental platforms such as trapped ions~\cite{Zhang_2017}, superconducting qubits~\cite{Khemani_2021}, and Rydberg atom arrays~\cite{Browaeys_2020} are well-suited to implement this protocol.
 For instance, in trapped ions, the global spin-flip operation and flat-band drive can be realized using laser-induced spin-dependent forces and tailored pulse sequences.
 In superconducting qubits, microwave control fields can generate the required time-dependent Hamiltonians, while Rydberg atom arrays can utilize optical tweezers and Rydberg blockade mechanisms to engineer the desired interactions.
 However, achieving effective suppression of the system dynamics requires a deeper understanding of the mechanisms governing the stability of the DTC phase, including the potential role of disorder in mitigating the faster oscillating components of the flat-band protocol~\cite{tista2025}.

 Although the exact flat-band-induced DTCs phase does not achieve the same level of robustness as the MBL-induced DTC phase in the presence of spin rotational errors~\cite{yao_2017}, it offers a versatile and experimentally accessible route to realization of DTCs in clean driven systems.
 In contrast to DMBL-induced time crystals, which require fine-tuning of the drive parameters to achieve localization and subharmonic response~\cite{Rahaman_2024_prb}, the flat-band protocol provides a wider parameter space for stabilizing the DTC phases.
 This flexibility makes it particularly advantageous for experimental platforms where disorder is challenging to implement or control.